Tack room organization tips!

-I love the idea of “lockers”.
+- I love the idea of “lockers”.
 I have seen several types used in different tack rooms.
 They are easy to install, and are available at home improvement centers and also that huge blue and yellow box store from Sweden.
-Often times, if extra, rarely used things are stored away, the lockers can be shared with more than one person.
 I have even seen lockers with hooks inside for bridles, which definitely helps keep things contained and free from dust!
-When things are dust free, it's easier to keep everything clean.
+When things are dust-free, it’s easier to keep everything clean.

 These open lockers allow for tack above, and a trunk below.

-If lockers are a no-go, uniform sizes of trunks or durable plastic containers can work really well.
-For a while, I used a giant plastic bin with a lid, until I found a set of durable shelves (like the onles below, but large enough to fit several saddle pads per drawer) with a smaller footprint.
-The shelves were only waist high, and could fit boots and pads, etc without any problem.
-(This is also amazingly simple to pack for a show...just load the shelves in your trailer.)
+- If lockers are not an option, uniform sizes of trunks or durable plastic containers can work really well.
+For a while, I used a giant plastic bin with a lid, until I found a set of durable shelves (like the ones below, but large enough to fit several saddle pads per drawer) with a smaller footprint.
+The shelves were only waist high and could fit boots and pads, etc without any problem.
+This is also amazingly simple to pack for a show…just load the shelves in your trailer.

 Shelves are great – you can go floor to ceiling!

-Shelving can be installed up high for rarely used things.
-Llittle spice racks can hold gloves or other frequently used things.
+- Shelving can be installed up high for rarely-used things.
+Little spice racks can hold gloves or other frequently used things.
 Giant hooks hold blankets.
 Invest in a laundry sack so that dirty laundry has a place to live.
-You can also wash a laundry sack so it won't grow it's own smelly legs and walk away.
+You can also wash a laundry sack so it won’t grow its own smelly legs and walk away.

-A laundry sack by the door reminds you it's time to do some cleaning!
+A laundry sack by the door helps you remember to get it done!